officialfm/valid8ors/README.md

     validates :name, absence: true

-You can translate (or overload) the default message via for e.g. (in english): "en.activerecord.errors.models.user.attributes.name.not_absent"
+You can translate (or overload) the default message via for e.g. (in english):

+    en.activerecord.errors.models.user.attributes.name.not_absent

 ## Tests